lauriwikberg/time-series-forecasting/README.md

 **SARIMAX**

-Monthly time series of the industrial production index is modeled using a SARIMAX model in Python.
+Monthly time series of the industrial production volume index is modeled using a SARIMAX model in Python.

 The final model consists of: